Skip to main content

 Leticia Rodriguez

-Leticia is a junior majoring in Speech and Hearing Sciences in Linguistics and minoring in Developmental Psychology.
+Leticia is a senior majoring in Speech and Hearing Sciences in Linguistics and minoring in Developmental Psychology.
 She is especially interested in language acquisition in bilingual children.
 On campus, she works as a Student Educator at the Zimmerli Art Museum and also serves as a Peer Mentor for first-year students at the Honors College.
 Outside of school, her favorite activities include reading, baking, and traveling.
 After graduating, she hopes to become a pediatric speech-language pathologist.